makenew/tsmodule/README.md

 ### Secrets for Optional GitHub Actions

-The version and format GitHub actions require a user with write access to the repository.
+The version, format, generate, and semantic-release GitHub actions require a user with write access to the repository.
 Set these additional secrets to enable the action: